21 Major Formula Fails

 works great, but miss off any of the 6 quotation marks and the formula will fall flat.

-Make sure you add quotation marks around text items in a formula.
+Make sure you add quotation marks around text items or literals in a formula.

 As a minimum you must provide all the mandatory data that a function requires to produce an answer, separating each argument or data item with a comma.